“For the time will come when they will not endure sound doctrine….” “Preach the word….with great patience and instruction” (2 Timothy 4:2,3).

 Background: I have had a few church members through the years who clamored for me to “preach prophecy” and bring in those prophetic powerhouses.
 When I refused, they became bitter and antagonistic.
 Likewise, I’ve seen good solid churches taken over by new pastors who had gone to seed on prophecy.
 Other than illustrating that “knowledge puffs up” (I Corinthians 8:1), a quarter of a century later, I see no good that came from it.
 In fact, such an emphasis could have even been destructive, to the extent it diverted the Lord’s workers from their God-given work in their church and community.

 Question: Isn’t prophecy in the Bible?
-It sure is.
+Yes indeed.
 The problem is pastors and churches that major on something the Bible does not.
-Furthermore, teaching this subject is a landfield of mines, all waiting to maim the unwary and naive.
+Furthermore, teaching this subject is a landfield of mines, all waiting to maim the unwary and hoodwink the naive.
 Let the teachers proceed with caution.

 4) “Getting people saved is more important than discipling them.
 At least, they’re going to heaven.”